nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     Use case ends.

+**Use case: Add a job**

+**MSS**

+1. User is on homepage of list of jobs
+2. AddressBook shows button to add job at the top
+3. User requests to add a job in the list
+4. AddressBook adds job and job appears in list of jobs

+    Use case ends.

 **Use case: Chat with a client**

 **MSS**

 1. User go to job list/contact list.
 2. User go to specific job/client.
 3. User start chatting by clicking on "Chat" function.
+Chat window pops out.
 4. Start typing and sending message by pressing Enter.

+   Use case ends.

+**Use case: View statistics**

+**MSS**

+1. User is on homepage of list of jobs
+2. AddressBook shows button to view overall statistics at the top
+3. User requests to view statistics
+4. AddressBook shows total earnings, monthly earnings, weekly earnings, daily earnings and top customers visited

     Use case ends.

 **Extensions**